 - Multi-functional furniture (storage beds, lift-top coffee tables)

 Visual clutter creates cognitive overload.
 When guests see clear surfaces and obvious storage, they relax.
 If you're struggling with storage solutions for your space, working with an interior design coach can help you identify opportunities you might be missing.
+Still stuck on where to start?
+Reach out for a free consultation at 408-306-5003, and we can work through your specific space together.

 Color and Material Cohesion